SWarrior97/Show_lol_elo_lp/README.md

 # Show_lol_elo_lp

 This projet get a league of legends summoner name account and show the current elo and how much LP the account have.The app get the elo and lp and save it to LP.txt file.
-The app will keep updating the lp wich 25 min while running.
+The app will keep updating the lp each 25 min while running.
+The purpose is to help streamer show the current elo and how much lp.

 ## Attention
 To run the project you must have node installed.
 It can be downlaoded in this [url](https://nodejs.org/en/download/)